percona/rds_exporter/README.md

 ## Metrics

-For enhanced monitoring, the exporter synthesizes [node_exporter](https://github.com/prometheus/node_exporter)-like metrics where possible.
+Exporter synthesizes [node_exporter](https://github.com/prometheus/node_exporter)-like metrics where possible.

 You can see a list of basic monitoring metrics [there](https://github.com/percona/rds_exporter/blob/master/basic/testdata/all.txt) and a list of enhanced monitoring metrics in text files [there](https://github.com/percona/rds_exporter/tree/master/enhanced/testdata).